Understanding the IPv4 Layer 3 Header: Structure and Key Fields

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-Minimum header size: 20 bytes (when no options are present)
+Minimum Header Size: 20 bytes (when no options are present)

-Common Pitfalls and Misconceptions
+Common Misconceptions Debunked

-Routers Don't Examine Layer 4 Information
+Routers Ignore Layer 4 Information

 DSCP Doesn't Guarantee Priority